se-lee/so_long/memo.md

 ◦ The map must be rectangular.
 ◦ You must be able to parse any kind of map, as long as it respects the rules of the map.

-- MAP: steps to take
-open map file
-read map file
-count columns and rows

-read each line of the texted map (get next line)

 malloc map
 parse map